|

 Note: For a more in-depth

 Leveling Guide.
-For an actual path to get from 1 to 80 see our guide recommendation,
+For an actual path to get from 1 to 85 fast see

 below.